 |

-bushy boys take nocturnal airs in the massive Slottskogen park - on the hill by
+If you are looking for restless, bushy boys then take nocturnal airs in the massive Slottskogen park - on the hill by

 paths and rocks around the old observatory tower.
-Offering some stunning views –
+The area offers some stunning views –

 and not just over the city below - the stars shine down and are not shocked!